 In all of the various forms of the classical method, the basic idea is the same: the foundational issues are philosophical / theological and these are followed by evidential facts that (allegedly) get one to Christianity.

 The Apologetics Peak

 The goal of apologetics should be the faith (2 Pet.
-3:15 cf. Jude 1:3) – not the Bible (Christianity is not reducible to, nor does it even need, the Bible), nor (merely) the gospel.
+3:15 cf. Jude 1:3) – not the Bible (Christianity is not reducible to the Bible), nor the gospel alone.
 The Bible and the gospel are part of, but not equivalent to, the Christian faith.
 Paul defended the gospel (Phil.
 1:16), but he did so as part of the entirety of the Christian faith because the gospel is more than just what fits on a tract.
-Both the Bible and the gospel must be understood in a true religious context to counter heresy and other falsehood – but that presupposes the presence of the orthodox faith.
+Both the Bible and the gospel must be understood in a true religious context to counter heresy and other falsehood – but that presupposes the presence of orthodoxy.

 Christianity as a religion precedes both its scriptures and its message.
 So what I “aim for” in my method is Christianity itself.
 By placing the Bible and the gospel within the category of Christianity, the apologetic task remains focused on the true goal and safeguards the project from getting derailed by particular problems.
 (For example, even if the Bible were thought to be errant, Christianity as a whole could remain unscathed.
 Or, if someone took issue with a particular doctrinal formulation, the overall faith can remain intact.)

-As you can see, my approach to apologetics is mostly just a particular way of visualizing modern classical apologetics, but I have been told that it is helpful.
-Don’t take the graphics above too seriously, by the way – although I strove for accuracy, I opted for ease of explanation and comparison in some instances.
+As you can see, my approach to apologetics is mostly just a particular way of visualizing modern classical apologetics.
+I hope you find it helpful.